 It's easy to get dangerously sleepy during a late-night drive.
 Avoid driving after your usual bedtime, and take frequent breaks during long trips.
 Having a passenger for conversation can also help.
 If your eyelids suddenly feel heavy or you can't remember the last few miles, find a safe place to pull over and get some rest.

-This article was first published in Winter 2016.
+This article was updated in April 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 AAA membership can provide you with many benefits, including roadside assistance.